LASzip/LASzip/docs/source/index.rst

 The LPGP-licensed LASzip library is easiest integrated via the DLL that is in the LASzip subdirectory of the `LAStools`_ distribtion.
-Other options are to link LASzip via the BSD-licensed `libLAS`_ library or to work with the `LASlib`_ library which fully integrates and enhances the LASzip codebase but also adds a small restriction (R) for certain US entities to the LGPL (see LICENSE.txt).
+Other options are to link LASzip via the BSD-licensed `libLAS`_ library or to work with the `LASlib`_ library which fully integrates and enhances the LASzip codebase with spatial indexing, filters, transforms, geo-referencing, ... of LAS and LAZ files.

 Source